 An advent calendar does not have to cost a penny.
 All an advent calendar has to do is help your children count down the days until Christmas.

 One idea is to make a paper chain of 25 paper rings.
 Break one per day.
-If you have a little more to spend pick up a bag or two (depending on how many children you have) of Starlight mints, which are usually around a dollar a bag.
+If you have a little more to spend pick up a small bag or two (depending on how many children you have) of Starlight Mints.
 Count out 25, stick them to a piece of red or green construction paper in a way that makes a tree shape.

-Not at all crafty? check low price grocery stores like ALDI for pre-made ones that are filled with chocolate.
-Generally they cost less than $5 each at most stores (I think I paid $1.99 for ours last year).
+Not at all crafty? check grocery stores like ALDI for inexpensive pre-made ones that are filled with chocolate.

 If you have a number of children, don’t feel obligated to make each child their own–make them take turns.